 Besides, it is a lightweight item that has a universal skid style hookup.
 The pins and bushings are greaseable.

-It does not draw much power to itself due to the Lightweight.
+It does not draw much power to itself due to its lightweight.
 Taking care of this product is easy because you can easily grease the pins and bushings.

 However, there are a few things you might have to consider.
 The steel is not thick enough to support the heavy workload.
-And this thing is made in China, so you might end up splashing more money because of extra tariffs the government put due to the trade war.
+This is made in China as well, so you might end up splashing more money because of extra tariffs the government put in due to the trade war.

 - Rigid structure